FERR1TE/hazmatdr.one/drakkite/index.md

 * Expert at the game [Moving Statues](https://en.wikipedia.org/wiki/Statues_(game))

 ## Weaknesses
-* Movement slows and becomes lethargic in light; becomes completely inanimate in daylight (or other broad-spectrum light)
+* Movement slows and becomes lethargic in light; becomes completely inanimate in daylight (or other strong UV light)
   * Can wear a hood to mitigate the effects of light
 * Brittle, thus damage resistance can be bypassed with very heavy bludgeoning or piercing
 * Can be temporarily incapacitated with [Dispel Magic](https://www.dndbeyond.com/spells/dispel-magic) or [Antimagic Field](https://www.dndbeyond.com/spells/antimagic-field)